 On theme quickly emerged.
 All those who are confused were contributing to the traditional IRA for the previous year and then converting it to Roth.
 They made it too hard for themselves.

-For example they contributed $5,000 to traditional IRA for 2012 in 2013 and then converted it to Roth in 2013.
-They are planning to contribute $5,500 for 2013, again in 2014 before April 15, before converting it to Roth.
+For example they contributed to traditional IRA for the previous year and then converted it to Roth.
+They are planning to contribute for the current year, again in the following year before April 15, before converting it to Roth.
 Although it’s OK to do so, it just gets very confusing at tax time when they do it this way.

 The tax law requires that you report your traditional IRA contribution *for* that year and your converting to Roth *in* that year.

-The 2013 tax return ends up having a $5,000 basis carried over from the previous year, a $5,000 conversion, a $5,500 contribution (to be made in 2014), and a $5,500 basis carried forward to the next year.
-The Form 8606 ends up looking like this (I’m assuming there was $20 in earnings by the time it was converted; click on it to see page 2):
+The tax return for year X+1 ends up having a basis carried over from the previous year, a conversion, a contribution (to be made in year X+2), and a basis carried forward to the next year.
+The Form 8606 ends up looking like this (I’m assuming there was $50 in earnings by the time it was converted; click on it to see page 2):

 That can be very confusing.

 The easy way to do it is to contribute for the current year rather than waiting until the following year.
-Contribute for 2013 in 2013 and convert in 2013.
-Contribute for 2014 in 2014 and convert in 2014.
+Contribute for year X in year X and convert in year X. Contribute for year X+1 in year X+1 and convert in year X+1.
 This way will be clean and neat.
 Both the contribution and the conversion go on the same tax return.
 You don’t carry over anything from one year to the next or wait until the following year to finish it off.

 Imagine if you contributed $5,000 for 2012 in 2012 and then converted it in 2012.
 You have $5,000 contribution and $5,000 conversion, both on the same 2012 tax return, all done.
 The same for 2013 tax return: if you contributed $5,500 for 2013 in 2013 and then converted it in 2013, your 2013 tax return would have both on it, with nothing carried over from 2012 and nothing to carry forward to 2014.
 Next year, repeat.